What’s it cost? That’s the question on nearly everyone’s mind when they think about retiring overseas.

 Food

-This is actually our biggest expense category.
+This is actually our biggest living expense.
 Food is one area where there’s a huge amount of variation, depending on what you like to eat and how often you eat out.

 We enjoy a varied diet with lots of fruits and vegetables.
 We eat out a couple times a week, and we purchase a few higher-cost imported items.
 My husband likes imported beer, for example, and I have a weakness for chocolate.